FlutterFlow/flutterflow-documentation/docs/intro/quickstart.md

 Once your UI is set up, it's time to make your app interactive by adding a state.
 This means setting up your app to respond to user interactions.
 For example, when a user clicks the button to increase the quantity, the number displayed on the label should increase accordingly.

-We can achieve this behavior by adding the state variables.
-A state variable represents a piece of data that can change over time.
-For this specific use case, Let’s add a [page state variable](#) that will hold the current quantity value.
+We can achieve this behavior by adding state variables.
+A state variable stores data that can change over time.
+For this specific use case, let's add a [page state variable](#) that will hold the current quantity value.
 When a user interacts with the buttons, we update this variable, which in turn updates the UI.

 Here's how to add and use state variables: